Skip to content

 # Suggest adjustments

-for feature_name, value_name, value_counts in features.feature_values_counts():
+for feature_name, value_name, fv_minmax in iterate_feature_collection(features):

 available = availability.get((feature_name, value_name), 0)

-if value_counts.min > available:
+if fv_minmax.min > available:

 suggestions.append(

-f"Reduce {feature_name}:{value_name} minimum from {value_counts.min} to {available} "
+f"Reduce {feature_name}:{value_name} minimum from {fv_minmax.min} to {available} "

 f"(only {available} candidates available)"